Finding accommodation for when you first arrive

 For those looking to rent properties in Jersey, often the easiest way is through a rental / letting agency.
 Letting agents act on behalf of landlords when vetting potential tenants.

 Alternatively you can contact owners directly.
 You may be able to negotiate a better rate directly with the owner as they don’t have to factor in rental agent fees.
-You’ll find that owners advertise their properties in the local newspaper, local Facebook groups and on websites such as
+Owners sometimes advertise their properties in the local newspaper, local Facebook groups and on websites such as

 Most people moving to Jersey for the first time won’t be able to buy a property.
 You can only buy a property in Jersey if your residential and employment status is ‘Entitled’ (you’ve lived in Jersey for a continuous period of at least 10 years and have not left for more than a total of 5 years) or ‘Licensed’ (you are an approved essential employee in the island).